skyefreeman/fretboard.el/README.md

 # fretboard.el

-An Emacs package for visualizing guitar scales, chords, and navigating the fretboard.
+An Emacs package for visualizing notes, scales and chords on a guitar fretboard.

 ## Features